 Prepatellar bursitis is inflammation and swelling of the prepatellar bursa which lies between the skin and the patella separating the patella from the patellar tendon and skin.
 Normally, it contains a minimal amount of fluid and is not appreciable but with inflammation, it could swell substantially.

-Prepatellar bursitis is also known as beat knee, carpet layer’s knee, coal miner’s knee, housemaid’s knee, rug cutter’s knee, or nun’s knee.
+Prepatellar bursitis is also known as the beat knee, carpet layer’s knee, coal miner’s knee, housemaid’s knee, rug cutter’s knee, or nun’s knee.
 [All these professions require repeated and prolonged kneeling and the condition was commonly found in these persons]

 Causes of Prepatellar Bursitis